msaidhassan/show-your-skills-deeprent/README.md

 ## Application Process

 1. Setup the environment
-2. Start a screen recording
+2. Setup a PDF to track your time stamps for how long you spend on each task
 3. Complete as many technical tasks as you can
-4. Submit your application to `apply@deeprent.ai`
+4. Submit your application to `apply@deeprent.ai` according to the [Submission Instructions](#submission-instructions)

-Note: To complete all tasks, we expect it should take less than 2 hours.

 ### Environment Setup